lucasschneider/mpl-koha-patch-WE/docs/README.md

 If you try to checkout an item to a patron with a barcode that is not a 14-digit number starting with "3", a warning is displayed on the Fast Bib Add popup message warning that this is not a standard barcode number.
 This feature is designed to help prevent staff from creating fast-adds from raw RFID tags, which show as a 14 character string, usually starting with "E".

 # Optional features
 The following features may be turned on or off from the extension's preferences page.
-By default, they are all enabled ___except___ "Disable dropbox mode" which is disabled by default and is discouraged form use by MPL.
+By default, they are all enabled ___except___ "Disable dropbox mode" which is disabled by default and is discouraged from use by MPL.
 ## Select a display
 "Select a display" determines which logo is used for the extension's toolbar icon.
 [Contact Lucas][3] if your library would like its logo as an option.